Skip to content

 How to trade and invest in growth stocks

 Open an IG share dealing account if you want to invest, or use IG’s spread betting or CFD services to speculate on share prices.
-You can also practice your trading strategy by opening an IG demo account first, which allows you to try out your investment or trading strategy completely risk-free.
+You can also practise your trading strategy by opening an IG demo account first, which allows you to try out your investment or trading strategy completely risk-free.

 Growth Exchange-Traded Funds (ETFs)